Alden History, Family Crest & Coats of Arms

 The surname Alden was first found in Westmorland where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 11th century when Aldenus held estates in that county.
 They may have been of Cumbrian extraction.
 The Dalden variant has a most interesting history found in Dawdon or Dawden, Durham.
 "There was once a castle or peel here, which in the first ages after the Conquest was the seat of the family of Escolland, who, it seems, afterwards assumed the name of Dalden, by which term this place was formerly designated, It was also for two centuries a favourite seat of the family of Bowes.
 A domestic chapel was attached to the structure, as Sir Jordan de Dalden, in 1325, obtained a licence to establish an oratory within his manor-house, on condition that no injury should arise to the parochial church of Dalton."

-Important Dates for the Alden family
+Early History of the Alden family

 This web page shows only a small excerpt of our Alden research.
 Another 162 words (12 lines of text) covering the years 1510, 1600, 1109, 1504, 1455, 1487, 1599, 1687, 1602, 1680, 1622, 1858, 1623 and 1701 are included under the topic Early Alden History in all our PDF Extended History products and printed products wherever possible.